Amyloid cardiomyopathy: Pathophysiology

 Amyloid proteins are deposited in the myocardium.
 This limits ventricular filling during diastole, which increases end-diastolic volume.
 This can lead to a variety of cardiac issues, such as congestive heart failure, atrial arrhythmia, ventricular arrhythmia, and blocks to cardiac nervous conduction.

 Diagnosis

 Diagnosis is often delayed, because its symptoms are non-specific.
+However, recent work has shown that there are sentinel events (risk factors) which may predispose individuals to ATTR-related cardiomyopathy, including: